Kanazawa Ishikawa, Japan Travel Guide

 Komatsu Airport (KMQ) has restaurants, souvenir shops, car rental, currency exchange, ATMs, and free Wi-Fi.

 Hokuriku Shinkansen connects Tokyo to Kanazawa (~2.5-3 hrs).
-Limited Express Thunderbird links Osaka/Kyoto to Kanazawa (~2.5-3 hrs).
+Limited Express Thunderbird links Osaka/Kyoto to Kanazawa (~2.5-A three-hour period).
 The Japan Rail Pass covers both services.

 Highway buses (JR Bus, Willer Express) connect Kanazawa to major cities.
-Generally cheaper than trains.
+Generally cheaper more so than trains.
 Overnight buses save on accommodation.
 Travel times are longer.

 International Driving Permit (IDP) with domestic license is required.
 Driving is on the left.
 Toll roads can be expensive.
-Parking in Kanazawa city center can be difficult and costly.
-Not recommended for city exploration.
+Parking in Kanazawa city center can be difficult and pricey.
+Not recommended for touring the city.

 Kanazawa operates a port.
 It occasionally serves as a port of call for international cruise ships.